cabo/kramdown-rfc/README.md

 # Usage

+Start by installing the kramdown gem (tested with version 0.11.0):

+    sudo gem install kramdown

 The guts of kramdown-rfc2629 are in one Ruby file, `kramdown-rfc2629.rb`
---- this melds nicely into the extension structure provided by kramdown.  `convert1.rb` is a command-line demo showing how to use this, which needs to be adapted to the place where a copy of a recent kramdown (~ 0.9.0) lives.
+--- this melds nicely into the extension structure provided by kramdown.  `convert1.rb` is a command-line demo showing how to use this.
 Oh, and you'll need a Ruby 1.9, and maybe XML2RFC if you want to see the fruits of your work.

     ./convert1.rb mydraft.mkd >mydraft.xml
     xml2rfc mydraft.xml